osuosl-cookbooks/osl-php/README.md

 </table>

 ### osl\_php\_apc
 This resource is used to install APC from the PECL channel.
+Not compatible with EL >= 8.

 #### Actions
 * `:install` - Default action.
 Installs APC and creates an ini file with the specified configuration.